Superradiance-assisted two-color Doppler cooling of molecules: Model

+In this scheme, the ultimate limit (i.e., the case of vanishing dephasing) to Doppler cooling depends only on the superradiant $|2\rangle\rightarrow|1\rangle$ transition.
+It is

-It should be noted that the three-level scheme presented here is actually unrealistic: all three transitions are assumed to be strong electric dipole allowed which, because of parity, is impossible.
-This can be remedied, however, by using a six-level scheme with two subsequent rotational levels (i.e., with opposite parity) for each vibrational level, like in \fig{fig:sixlevels}.
-This additional modification to the original scheme does not change the calculation significantly.
+It should be noted that the three-level scheme presented here is actually unrealistic, because all three transitions are assumed to be strongly electric dipole allowed which, because of parity, is impossible.
+This can be remedied, however, by using a six-level scheme with two subsequent rotational levels, each with opposite parity, for each vibrational level.
+This additional modification to the original scheme does not change the calculation significantly, and it is analogous for atomic cooling techniques.
+See the appendix for the more realistic scheme.
+However, for the purposes of our simulations, we used the scheme presented in \fig{fig:lambda}.

+The power requirements for the Raman lasers in our scheme are the same as those of the early molecule cooling techniques \cite{ospelkaus1,ospelkaus2,ospelkaus3,ospelkaus4}.